13 Easy Holiday Cookies That Make the Season Sweet

 Espresso Chocolate Chip Cookies

-The brown butter and espresso give these way more complexity than regular chocolate chip cookies, making them feel special enough for adult holiday parties.
-The coffee flavor isn’t overwhelming – it just makes the chocolate taste deeper.
+The combination of brown butter and espresso makes these cookies much more complex than regular chocolate chip cookies, making them an excellent dessert for adult holiday parties!

 Get the Recipe →